Stremio/stremio-addon-client/README.md

 `transportName` is the name of the transport

 `flags` is used when Stremio is loading a trusted collection (a built-in collection) to flag add-ons as official or protected

+## mapURL

+`client.mapURL(URL1)` (returns a string, URL2) is a function that will convert URL1 to a more browser-friendly URL2.
+This just means forcing HTTPS, and changing `localhost` to `127.0.0.1` (CORS does not work on localhost).
+Since this is needed in a lot of places, we expose that function, and recommend that every URL obtained by user input is passed through it before becoming `transportUrl`

 ## Internal APIs